droidecahedron/nrf_peripheral_dmm/README.md

 ![image](https://github.com/user-attachments/assets/638a1f73-b799-4566-9e14-6f80e32d2505)

 # Step 7
-As you change the configurations of these regulators, you should see those changes reflected in the terminal
+As you change the configurations of these regulators, you should see those changes reflected in the terminal from the nRF54's application!
 ```
 [00:01:07.015,270] <inf> main: CH0: 3072 mV
 [00:01:07.015,280] <inf> main: CH1: 808 mV
 [00:01:08.015,442] <inf> main: CH0: 3009 mV
 [00:01:08.015,447] <inf> main: CH1: 805 mV
 ```

+## Move to the ipc branch for the next set of instructions: [➡️LINK](https://github.com/droidecahedron/Teardown-2025/tree/ipc)